SunzidHassan/Power_Plant_Finance/README.md

 Files:
-The 'input' folder contains files for constant and variable costs of the power plant.
+- The 'input' folder contains files for constant and variable costs of the power plant.
-The impact of change in the variable inputs (e.g., cost of fuel, plant efficiency, hour of operation etc.) will be available in the 'output' folder.
+-The impact of change in the variable inputs (e.g., cost of fuel, plant efficiency, hour of operation etc.) will be available in the 'output' folder.
-The 'script' folder contains the code.
+- The 'script' folder contains the code.

 Calculation assumptions: